GIScience/openrouteservice/docs/api-reference/endpoints/status/index.md

 The status endpoint os not available in the public API.

-The GET request http://localhost:8082/ors/v2/status (host and port might be different) returns basic information about the running instance:
+The GET request http://localhost:8082/ors/v2/status (host and port are dependent on the setup) returns basic information about the running instance:

 * `languages`: available languages
 * `engine`: the build date and version of the openrouteservice